Antoshidza/NestedAssets/README.md

 ﻿# Nested Assets

-Allow you to decorate any array or list of `ScriptableObject` derived type field with `[NestedAssets]` attribute to let you add / remove / edit objects (which are assignable from this type) directly from this field owner inspector.
+Allow you to decorate any single field, array or list of `ScriptableObject` derived type field with `[NestedAssets]` attribute to let you add / remove / edit objects (which are assignable from this type) directly from this field owner inspector.
 Added objects created nested to field owner object, removed objects automatically destroyed.